 Sections C404.2.1 and C404.2.2 of the International Energy Conservation Code are not adopted and the following is substituted:

 Service water heating system type (C404.2.1 and C404.2.2).
 In buildings with central service water heating systems serving four or more Group R-1 or R-2 dwelling or sleeping units, and in any other building that has a heated water circulation system or a combined water heating capacity greater than 15 kW (51,195 Btu/h) under a single permit, the primary service water heating equipment shall not use fossil fuel combustion or electric resistance.
-Service hot water shall be provided by an air-source HPWH system meeting the requirements of this section, or a ground-source heat pump water heating system.
-Supplemental service water heating equipment is permitted to use electric resistance in compliance with IECC C404.2.3.2.
+Service hot water shall be provided by an air-source HPWH system meeting the requirements of this section, or a ground-source HPWH system.
+Supplemental service water heating equipment is permitted to use electric resistance in compliance with IECC C404.2.1.2 and C404.2.2.2.

 EXCEPTIONS: